ChandanGhosh/BingImageParser/README.md

 # BingImageParser
-sets desktop wallpaper by downloading from bing in a cross platform way
+Sets desktop wallpaper by downloading from bing in a cross platform way